glynawe/Vanilla/vanilla.md

     Range      = Constant [".."
 Constant].
     Statements = Statement {Statement}

 Switch expressions and switch range constants must be integers or bytes.
 All constants in a `case` statement must be unique and ranges must not overlap.
 If the expression's value is within a case's ranges then that case's block are executed.
-If the value does not match a case and there is an `else` clause then its block is executed; if there is no `else` clause then nothing is done.
+If the value does not match a case and there is an `default` clause then its block is executed; if there is no `default` clause then nothing is done.

 **Example**

     switch (c) {
         case '0'..'9':
-            class = DIGIT;
+            kind = DIGIT;
         case 'a'..'z', 'A'..'Z':
-            class = LETTER;
+            kind = LETTER;
         case ' ', '\t', ',':
-            class = PUNCTUATION;
+            kind = PUNCTUATION;
         default:
             error();
-            class = UNEXPECTED;
+            kind = UNEXPECTED;
     }

 *Cases do not not "fall through", `break` is not necessary.*

 *The highest range constant must be less than 256 higher that the lowest constant.
 Switch statements are most useful when implemented using jump tables, and there must be some limit to the size of those tables.*

+## Return Statements

+    Return = "return" [Expression] ";".

+`return` returns from a function immediately.
+If the function has a return type specified in its definition then a return value must be supplied, and the function's execution must end with a return statement in every case.

 # Expressions